earlephilhower/ESP8266Audio/README.md

 ### Others
 There are many other variants out there, and they should all work reasonably well with this code and the ESP8266.
 Please be certain you've read the datasheet and are applying proper input voltages, and be sure to tie off any unused inputs to GND or VCC as appropriate.
-LEaving an input pin floating on any integrated circuit can cause unstable operation as it may pick up noise from the environment (very low input capacitance) and cause havoc with internal IC settings.
+Leaving an input pin floating on any integrated circuit can cause unstable operation as it may pick up noise from the environment (very low input capacitance) and cause havoc with internal IC settings.

 ## Software I2S Delta-Sigma DAC (i.e. playing music with a single transistor and speaker)
 For the best fidelity, and stereo to boot, spend the money on a real I2S DAC.
 Adafruit makes a great mono one with amplifier, and you can find stereo unamplified ones on eBay or elsewhere quite cheaply.
 However, thanks to the software delta-sigma DAC with 32x oversampling (up to 128x if the audio rate is low enough) you can still have pretty good sound!